slamora/brackets-wiki/Research:-CodeMirror-document-linking.md

   * The primary user-facing benefit is that undo/redo behave in a much more sane fashion between inline and full editors.
   * There is also a perceptible performance benefit when creating inline editors that refer to small portions of large files, since we're no longer creating an editor with the entire contents of the file and then hiding most of the lines.
   * Additionally, there are a number of internal architectural benefits, because we can rip out a couple of somewhat fragile hacks that we had previously put in for edit synchronization.
 * However, documents themselves don't raise change events (filed as marijnh/CodeMirror#1238), so we can't eliminate our `_masterEditor` hack.
-This is probably not a major blocker for migrating to the linked document stuff, because we get other benefits out of it anyway.
+This is probably not a major blocker for migrating to the linked document stuff, because we get the benefits above anyway.
 * There are a few serious bugs that need to be isolated and filed upstream:
   * Undoing changes from a linked subdocument in the main document can lead to corruption.
   * Tokenization in subdocuments seems to be somewhat broken, which breaks code hinting in inline editors.